Meet the Curriculum Leads

 Ko Kylie O’Keeffe ahau.

 I am one of the curriculum leads in Ōtautahi.
-Before starting this role, I was an Education Advisor.
-Previous to being an Education Advisor, I spent several years teaching in the primary sector.
-All my teaching experience has been in the junior school particularly the transition to school space as a New Entrant teacher.
+Before starting this role, I was an education advisor and spent several years teaching in the primary sector.
+All my teaching experience has been in the junior school, particularly the transition-to-school space as a new entrants teacher.
 The last 6 years of my teaching were in a bilingual akomanga.
-I have been involved in research around transition to school and helped to trial the ANZH with the tamariki in our space.

 Toi tu te kupu, toi tu te mana toi tu te whenua.